rduenasf/birding/docs/birds/cibwar1.md

 scientific_name: "Bradypterus cinnamomeus"
 order: "Passeriformes"
 family: "Locustellidae (Grassbirds and Allies)"
 description: "Bradypterus cinnamomeus is a species of bird in the Locustellidae (Grassbirds and Allies) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been recorded."
 species_group: "Grassbirds and Allies"
 species_code: "cibwar1"

 sidebar_position: 133
-sidebar_class_name: " "
+sidebar_class_name: " has-audio"
 tags:
   - Passeriformes
   - Locustellidae (Grassbirds and Allies)
   - Grassbirds and Allies
   - Needs Photo
-  - Needs Audio
+  - Has Audio
 ---

 # Cinnamon Bracken-Warbler <span className='sci_name'>Bradypterus cinnamomeus</span>